 By the end of the 17th century, the domination of the Castle by the Orsini came to an end, when the family sold the castle to prince Livio I Odescalchi, niece of pope Innocence XI.

-A new era began for the Castle by late 19th century, when prince Baldassarre III - promotor of an accurate restoration - started turning the castle into a Museum, enhancing it with wonderful period furniture and prestigious collections, like the collection of old weapons.
+A new era began for the Castle by late 19th century, when prince Baldassarre III - promotor of an accurate restoration - started turning the castle into a Museum, enhancing it with wonderful period furniture and prestigious collections of ancient weapons.

 Today the Caslte is managed by the owner Maria della Pace Odescalchi and it offers tourist and educational services to visitors.
 The Castle can also hold events, ceremonies and conventions.